rhull21/re_app/site_v1/reyes/readme.md

 - have title tags for each page (now it says Rio Grande Dryness... for all of them)
 - might be too much for right now, but what about having a terminal kind of thing for people to query the database directly?
 - include some space between the header and the start of the pages
+- Let’s change “dryness” to “drying”
+- Reach names: san acacia, isleta, angostura
+- Note that the angostura reach includes the city of Albuquerque, which dried during 2022 for the first time in 40 years, so no data until we get 2022 ingested
+- Wanted to confirm that for years 2017 and later, we are no longer relying on Fulcrum data; using the summary tables instead
+- Appears data from 2002 through 2021 have been ingested into the database?
+- We should add some context and instructions for use on most of the pages.
+I can help with that.

 #### page-by-page feedback CM, JT